Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: A Systematic Model Evaluation Framework

 \subsection{Evaluation Metrics and Cross-Validation}

-Our primary evaluation metric is the macro-averaged Dice Similarity Coefficient (DSC) over the three tissue classes, chosen for its robustness to class imbalance \citep{yeung2023calibrating}.
-We also report Intersection over Union (IoU) \citep{muller2022towards}.
-To probe for instability, we employ two cross-validation strategies: Leave-One-Out (LOOCV), a low-bias, high-variance estimator, and 3-Fold CV, a higher-bias, lower-variance estimator \citep{bhagat2025comprehensive}.
+Our primary evaluation metric is the macro-averaged Dice Similarity Coefficient (DSC) over the three tissue classes, chosen for its robustness to class imbalance \cite{yeung2023calibrating}.
+We also report Intersection over Union (IoU) \cite{muller2022towards}.
+To assess ranking stability, we employ two cross-validation strategies: Leave-One-Out (LOOCV), a low-bias, high-variance estimator, and 3-Fold CV, a higher-bias, lower-variance estimator \cite{bhagat2025comprehensive}.